solgenomics/breedbase_site/README.md

 You can easily create your own Breedbase site using this repo.

+## First Installation

-First, you have to install docker and git on your machine.
+As a prerequisite, you have to install ```docker``` and ```git``` on your machine, the exact method depends on your operating system.

-Then, clone this repo and start the docker from within the repo directory:
+Clone this repo and start the docker from within the repo directory, then enter the docker and run the db update script:

 ```
 git clone https://github.com/solgenomics/breedbase_site